GM marketing spend will return to normal levels post pandemic

 Wahl declined to discuss how much GM will spend this year, but GM cut its advertising and promotional spending last year by about $1 billion to $2.7 billion according to the Detroit company’s annual report.

+Cannon, who heads customer service at the largest public U.S. dealer, also cited a “whole new attitude” for consumers as they accept the higher prices and they are willing to make compromises or wait longer for vehicles.

+CarMax Inc Chief Executive Bill Nash said digital sales are a growing business with about 75% of its customers doing some of the deal online, but the used-car dealer is finding consumers coming back to the stores as the pandemic eases.

-GM is engaging with online influencers in a new way, launching vehicles in a more entertaining way and working to personalize communications, Wahl said.
+Meanwhile, Wahl said GM is engaging with online influencers in a new way, launching vehicles in a more entertaining way and working to personalize communications.
 “We’re looking at really changing the way that we spend,” she said.

 In a separate appearance at the conference, Ford Motor Co’s chief customer experience officer, Elena Ford, said the No. 2 U.S. automaker has pushed to deepen relationships with its retail and commercial customers post COVID-19.